awsdocs/aws-iot-docs/developerguide/iot-sql-functions.md

 Use the `encode` function to encode the payload, which potentially might be non\-JSON data, into its string representation based on the encoding scheme\.
 Supported by SQL version 2016\-03\-23 and later\.

 value
-Any of the valid expressions, as defined in [AWS IoT SQL Reference](iot-sql-reference.md)\.
+Any of the valid expressions, as defined in [AWS IoT SQL reference](iot-sql-reference.md)\.
 You can specify \* to encode the entire payload, regardless of whether it's in JSON format\.
 If you supply an expression, the result of the evaluation is converted to a string before it is encoded\.

 encodingScheme
 A literal string representing the encoding scheme you want to use\.
 Currently, only `'base64'` is supported\.

-## endswith\(String, String\)<a name="iot-func-endswith"></a>
+## endswith\(String, string\)<a name="iot-func-endswith"></a>

 Returns a `Boolean` indicating whether the first `String` argument ends with the second `String` argument\.
 If either argument is `Null` or `Undefined`, the result is `Undefined`\.
 Supported by SQL version 2015\-10\-08 and later\.